SlopeCraft/SlopeCraftTutorial/BasicPrinciple/Principle of map pixel arts.md

     \right.
    $$

-   Among all base colors, water(12) is the most special one.
+   Among all base colors, water (12) is the most special one.
 Determined by water depth, Shadow value of water is unrelated to relative height.
 When depth is 1(one water block), shadow is 2; when depth is 6, shadow is 1; when depth is equal or greater than 11, shadow is 0.

-   Blocks are brighter when they are higher than their north side and darker when lower(when it comes to water, water is darken when deeper), **it enables map to show how landscape goes up and down.**
+   Blocks are brighter when they are higher than their north side and darker when lower (when it comes to water, water is darken when deeper), **it enables map to show how landscape goes up and down.**

    **Notice that shadow is a 2-bit integer, allowing 4 values but only 3 used.
-The leftover one, shadow 3 work normally on map, but can never be found in vanilla survival.** I really wounder why Mojang made this happen.
+The leftover one, shadow 3 work normally on map, but can never be found in vanilla survival.** I really wonder why Mojang made this happen.

 4. Base color 0 is a special one

    Greatly different to all base colors, 0 means air or unexplored.
 The raw color of base color 0 is  full-transparent, letting through the background color of map item.
 Many transparent blocks such as glass, nether portal, torches and so on belongs to base color 0.
-It's weird that redstome lamp also belongs to 0.
+It's weird that redstone lamp also belongs to 0.

-5. Why is scaled maps meanningless?
+5. Why is scaled maps meaningless?

-   Acrooding to map machanism, **scaling a map do no help to promote resolution and color counts**, it's a waste of blocks and rooms.
+   According to map mechanism, **scaling a map do no help to promote resolution and color counts**, it's a waste of blocks and rooms.

 <br>
 <br>

 ## How do map art works?
-1. 3D map art machanism
+1. 3D map art mechanism

-   In 3D maps, blocks are organised to form a pixel art.
+   In 3D maps, blocks are organized to form a pixel art.
 Each block plays 2 roles:
    - Displaying its base color
    - Determine the south side block's shadow.

-   So you can see, the height of each block is not organised arbitarily, but determined by map colors.
+   So you can see, the height of each block is not organized arbitrarily, but determined by map colors.

-2. Flat map art machanism
+2. Flat map art mechanism

    If you restrict that all map colors in map can only be shadow 1(shadow 2 for water), you make a flat map.
-Every blocks have same apititude.
+Every blocks have same aptitude.

-3. File-only map art machanism
+3. File-only map art mechanism

-   Vanilla maps(3D and flat) make images shown by building blocks, that's the only way in vanilla survival.
+   Vanilla maps (3D and flat) make images shown by building blocks, that's the only way in vanilla survival.
 But if you don't attach importance to vanillaness, replacing map data files is acceptable.
-File-only map simpliy replace existing map data file(s) by generated file(s) to make your image displayed. **Only in this way can the third shadow be applied to map pixel arts.
+File-only map simply replace existing map data file(s) by generated file(s) to make your image displayed. **Only in this way can the third shadow be applied to map pixel arts.
 **
 ## What is height compression?
-Height compression is a new technology to decrease the maxium height of a 3D map.
-Since large images often result to height over 256, it makes great sence.
-There're 2 compression method: **lossless compression** and **lossy compression**.
+Height compression is a new technology to decrease the maximum height of a 3D map.
+Since large images often result to height over 256, it makes great sense.
+There're 2 compression methods: **lossless compression** and **lossy compression**.

 1. Lossless compression

    Lossless compression compresses an map art with effect unchanged.
 It will try to sink some segments in 3d map art.

-   **Lossless compression can not ensure to deflate all maps down to 256, some times a coloum of map is even uncompressale.**
+   **Lossless compression can not ensure to deflate all maps down to 256, sometimes a column of map is even uncompressible.**

 2. Lossy compression

-   Obviously lossless ompression doesn't solve the proble totally.
-To compress the maxium height down to any value, modifying map color of several pixel is acceptable.
-Lossy compression algorithm deflate the maxiun height by changing some pixel slightly, minizing the sum color difference.
+   Obviously lossless compression doesn't solve the problem completely.
+To compress the maximum height down to any value, modifying map color of several pixel is acceptable.
+Lossy compression algorithm deflate the maximum height by changing some pixel slightly, minimizing the sum color difference.

-   **Lossy compression is able to defalte most maps donw to any maxium height.** Implemented on genetic algorithm, it behaves slightly randomly and relatively slow.
+   **Lossy compression is able to deflate most maps don to any maximum height.** Implemented on genetic algorithm, it behaves slightly randomly and relatively slow.

-   Although it can deflate down to any maxium height theroilically, **it's not recommended to set the maxium allowed height less than 14**, otherwise my genetic algorithm will cost greatly a long time to compress -- or even fail.
+   Although it can deflate down to any maximum height theoretically, **it's not recommended to set the maximun allowed height less than 14**, otherwise my genetic algorithm will cost greatly a long time to compress -- or even fail.

-Notice that 2 methods above are parellel, which means that **you can compress with both method, or with single method**.
+Notice that 2 methods above are parallel, which means that **you can compress with both methods, or with single method**.
 If you enabled lossy compression, it's a good choice to enable lossless compression, it will make lossy compression **do less harm to the final map art quality**.